BoxedBrain/pws-docs/docs/installation/index.md

 # Installation

-The following pages will provide you with all the informations how to install the different {{about.product}} components.
+The following pages will provide you with all the information how to install the different {{about.product}} components.

 ## System landscape